SandeepGitGuy/Lending-Club-Case-Study/README.md

 # Lending Club Case Study

-> Exploratory Data Analysis (EDA) is a crucial process in the financial industry, particularly lending.
+> Exploratory Data Analysis (EDA) is a crucial process in the financial industry, particularly in lending.
 This project involves analyzing patterns in customer attributes and loan data to make informed loan approval decisions.

 ## Table of Contents
 1. [General Information](#general-information)